Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Results and Discussion

-The Shape Index manifests several significant properties that establish its utility in surface analysis.
-Its scale invariance derives from its dependence on principal curvature ratios rather than absolute values, ensuring independence from feature dimensions.
-The measure exhibits rotation invariance, maintaining constant values under rigid transformations.
-Furthermore, the sign convention facilitates systematic interpretation of local surface characteristics, with positive values indicating convex regions and negative values denoting concave formations.
+This formulation maps surface features to the interval [-1, +1], with negative values indicating concave regions and positive values representing convex areas.
+The normalization to [0, 1] proposed by \cite{dorai1997cosmos} facilitates computational implementation while maintaining discriminative properties.
+Unlike SDF which provides volumetric information, Shape Index characterizes local geometry, making it particularly valuable for planetary surface analysis where similar formations may occur at various elevations and orientations.

-Figure \ref{fig:shape_index_results} presents the implementation of Shape Index-based segmentation on a digital terrain model of the Vesta asteroid surface.
-The color distribution represents the local surface geometry: concave features such as crater floors and depressions appear in blue, transitional regions corresponding to crater walls and gradual slopes manifest in yellow-green, and convex features including crater rims and elevated terrain are depicted in red.
-The segmentation boundaries and Reeb graph critical points, indicated by black lines and white dots respectively, demonstrate the method's capacity to capture underlying topological structure.
+Figure \ref{fig:si_comparison} shows the results of segmentation on a digital terrain model of the surface of asteroid Vesta (tile extracted from \cite{Vesta}).
+The segmented regions are delineated by black contours, with colors representing the shape index distribution of surface geometry: crater floors and depressions in blue, transitional slopes in yellow-green, and crater rims and elevated terrain in red.
+The segmentation uses a persistence threshold of 10 applied to the shape index (scaled by a factor of 100).
+The area ratio parameter varies from 0.1 in Figure \ref{fig:si_detailed} to 0.5 in Figure \ref{fig:si_simplified}, while the Reeb graph-constrained region growing uses a fixed $\lambda$ value of 20.
+The corresponding region adjacency graphs are displayed below each model.